mjg0/LifeGame.jl/README.md

 **<details><summary>More</summary>**

-Sparse grids (where about 90% `128×62`-cell "chunks" of the grid are devoid of life) can be updated even faster:
+Sparse grids (where about 90% of `128×62`-cell "chunks" of the grid are devoid of life) can be updated even faster:

 ![Benchmark results, sparse](img/benchmark-results-sparse.png)